Tracktion/pluginval/CHANGELIST.md

   - Removed built-in support for VST2 testing, this can be built with by setting the VST2_SDK_DIR environment variable before running the `tests/` scripts
   - Added the option to repeat tests a specified number of times
   - Added the option to randomise the test order each repeat
+  - Added some message loop running to editor tests to ensure the UI is actually displayed

 ### 0.1.5
   - Fixed a problem catching allocations in clang release builds